 The shameless use of terms like population health was enough to make even a health IT fanatic like myself shudder.
-Let’s start by taking a look at these two distressing marketing photos (company names removed to protect the pseudo-innocent); do you have any idea what these companies actually do?
-No.

 Using jargon as a way to tap into a conversation is not real marketing.
 Nor does it get you credibility with the media; in fact, reporters think it’s ridiculous at best, and dishonest at worst, as evidenced by my favorite Twitter conversation of the entire show with Brian Eastwood of FierceHealthPayer:

 The lesson is to use it sparingly, as guidance for what category you fit into; it is not the end-all, be-all, of what you do.

 2. It’s OK to be edgy and embrace humor.

 Fun fact: health IT decision-makers within hospitals, health systems, and health plans are human, for the most part.
 They enjoy a good chuckle and are actually craving more than more of the same.